KWChen1997/SecWIR/README.md

 - program to extract window size of the syn packet
 ## netflow
 - shell script to find out the top 5 traffic that goes through the network
+## simpleFileTunnel
+- Using netcat and /dev/tcp to send/receive file